 - 1 inch piece of ginger, peeled and grated on microplane

 - 1/3 cup golden raisins (optional: soak raisins in hot water while cauliflower cooks to make them more plump and softer)

 - Preheat oven to 400 degrees F.

 - Place cauliflower florets on large baking sheet.
-Drizzle with olive oil, and toss with ginger, garlic, lemon zest, curry powder, turmeric, salt and pepper.
+Drizzle with avocado oil, and toss with ginger, garlic, lemon zest, curry powder, turmeric, salt and pepper.